Bordered Heegaard Floer homology: Invariance and pairing: Bordered Heegaard diagrams: definition, existence, and uniqueness

 The conditions on the numbers of $\beta$-circles and $\alpha$-circles and arcs again come naturally from requiring that the tuples be maximal collections of curves of the appropriate type with connected complement.
-Again an equivalent requirement to connectivity of the complement is that the $\beta_i$ be homologically linearly independent in $H_1(\bSigma)$ and that the $\alpha_i$ be homologically linearly independent in $H_1(\bSigma,\partial\bSigma)$.
-An Euler characteristic argument shows that $\bSigma \setminus \balphas$ is a planar surface with $2(g-k)+1$ boundary components, exactly one of which meets the original boundary of $\bSigma$.
-Thus if we let $N$ be the union of a collar neighborhood of $\partial\widebar{\Sigma}$ and a tubular neighborhood of $\balphas^a$, $\partial N$ consist of two connected components (one of which is, of course, $\partial\widebar{\Sigma}$).
-Let $F$ denote the surface $N \cup \DD^2 \cup \DD^2$ obtained by filling in the two boundary components; it will be the boundary of the 3-manifold.
+Again, an equivalent requirement to connectivity of the complement is that the $\beta_i$ be homologically linearly independent in $H_1(\bSigma)$ and that the $\alpha_i$ be homologically linearly independent in $H_1(\bSigma,\partial\bSigma)$.

-As in the Introduction, a curve~$Z$ in a pointed Heegaard diagram~$\HD$ that \begin{itemize} \item intersects no $\beta$-circles, \item intersects each $\alpha$-circle at most twice, and \item passes through the basepoint \end{itemize} splits $\HD$ into two bordered pointed Heegaard diagrams.